 Independent contractors are not eligible for workers’ compensation in Illinois.
-However, the factors for determining whether an injured worker is an employee or an independent contractor are different under Illinois Workers’ Compensation law than other standards for making this determination.
-For example, you can still be found to be an employee under the Illinois Workers’ Compensation Act even if you receive 1099 income and possibly even if you signed an independent contractor agreement.
+However, you can still be found to be an employee under the Illinois Workers’ Compensation Act even if you receive 1099 income and possibly even if you signed an independent contractor agreement.

-The main factor in determining whether an independent contractor is eligible for workers’ compensation benefits is how much control the employer has over the contractor and their schedule — the more control an employer has over the contractor, the more likely it is that the contractor will be eligible for benefits if they’re injured on the job.
+The main factor in determining whether an independent contractor has been misclassified and is thus eligible for workers’ compensation benefits is how much control the employer has over the worker and their schedule — the more control an employer has over the contractor, the more likely it is that the contractor has been misclassified, and as such will be eligible for benefits if they’re injured on the job.

 Some other factors that may affect an independent contractor’s eligibility for workers’ compensation benefits are: